kvn-dtrx/ds-project-template_docs/downgrading-options.md

 # Downgrading Options

-This template repository was originally intended to be dedicated exclusively to *Take Me Home* Challenges; however, it has since expanded and may now offer more than what might reasonably be employed in such a challenge.

 Presented here is an outline of the options available to render the template more lightweight if necessary:

 - Downgrade from `pyproject.toml` to `requirements.txt`: